Click for a transcript of Johan Rockstrom: Let the environment guide our development" video.

 But it changes fundamentally, our governance and management paradigm, from the current linear command and control thinking, looking at efficiencies and optimization towards a much more flexible, a much more adaptive approach where we recognize that redundancy, both in social and environmental systems is key to be able to deal with a turbulent era of global change.
 We have to invest in persistence, in the ability of social systems and ecological systems to withstand shocks, and still remain in that desired cup.

 We have to invest in transformations capability, moving from crisis into innovation, and the ability to rise after a crisis, and of course, also to adapt to unavoidable change.
 This is a new paradigm.
 We're not doing that at any scale on governance.
 But is it happening anywhere?
 Do we have any examples of success on this mind-shift being applied at the local level?
 Well, yes, in fact, we do.
-And the list can start becoming and or longer.
+And the list can start becoming longer and longer.
 There is good news here.

 For example, from Latin America where plow-based farming systems of the '50s and '60s led farming, basically, to a dead end with lower and lower yields, degrading of organic matter and fundamental problems at the livelihood levels in Paraguay, Uruguay, a number of countries, Brazil-- leading to innovation and entrepreneurship among farmers in partnership with scientists into an agricultural revolution of zero-tillage systems combined with mulch farming with locally adapted technologies, which today, for example, in some countries have led to a tremendous increase in area under mulch zero-till farming, which not only produces more food, but also sequesters carbon.